Robot Brother

 His first nickname was Robot because he could not walk until he was 11

-It toked years to walk, more or less and many operations.
+It took years to walk, more or less, and many operations.

-The grace, the flow missed from his walking movements and poorly educated kids nicknamed him The Robot and sometimes Memo.
-I´ve tried to teach him how, even small, to keep his head up.
+The grace, the flow were missing from his walking movements, and poorly educated kids nicknamed him The Robot and sometimes Memo.
+I´ve tried to teach him, even small, to keep his head up.

 After 10 years of seeing children playing only from the balcony, that by the way, in communist Romania the balcony was not surrounded by cement,